Jabernathy88/rpg-sandbox/World_of_Mists/Blades_of_Mist.md

 # XP and Foreground Growth

 At the GM's discretion, you may earn **1 XP** per scene towards either Mythos or Logos.
 Foreground growth triggers when either rating reaches **6 XP**.

-Whenever this change occurs, reset both numbers to **0** and **rewrite** one of your Power Tags, your Mystery question, or your Source of Refuge.
-If your Power Tags changed, adjust your **Balance ratings** to reflect any shift in dominance between your Mythos and Logos.
-If the change and timing seems especially significant, the GM may suggest you rewrite the name of your Mythos Theme or Logos Theme, as well.
+Whenever this change occurs, reset both numbers to **0** and **rewrite** one of your Power Tags, your Mystery question, or your source of Refuge.
+If your Power Tags change during this process, adjust your **Balance** ratings to reflect any shift in dominance between your Mythos and Logos.
+If your growth seems especially transformative, the GM may suggest you rewrite the name of your Mythos Theme or Logos Theme to match the fiction.

+Consequences to watch out for:

-If your Balance shifts all the way toward Mythos, you lose control of your character as they are swept away by the living legend manifesting inside them.
-If you shift all the way toward Logos, your Mythos fades and your character loses the spark of power they once held dear.
+* If your Balance shifts all the way toward Mythos, **you lose control** of your character — their former identity is swept away by the living legend manifesting inside of them.
+* On the other hand, if your Balance shifts all the way toward Logos, then your character's mythic connection fades. **You lose your powers** that you once held dear.

 # Investigating